meerak27/meerak27.github.io/RacingCarGame-main/README.md

 ## Changes made
 The differences between the cars are more evident.
 The laps is reverted back to 3.
+## Points Completed
+All of the points were successfully completed and can be viewed both in the demo and game uploaded.
+## Bonus Points completed
+Both 1 aand 2 were sucessfully impelmented as can be seen in the video.
+The bottom right corner had the replay and the car becomes dirtier as it crashes into other vehicles and surroundings.
 ## Controls
 Steering: Use the WASD keys to steer the car.
 Acceleration: Use the W key to accelerate.